-Step 4.
+Step 3.
 Peak and Residual Sediment Strength

-Core sections will be oriented vertically with the shallower end up and secured in the miniature vane strength measurement device.
+Core sections will be oriented vertically with the shallower end up and secured in the miniature vane strength measurement or fall-cone device.
 Measurements of peak and residual strength will be recorded in the same locations as handheld vane and pocket penetrometer measurements (See Section 7.1.2) from on-board (~ 6 per every 9 m).
-Measurements will be made using a Wille Geotechnik fully automated laboratory vane apparatus with a capacity of about 450 kPa.
+Measurements will be made using a Fall cone and a Wille Geotechnik fully automated laboratory vane apparatus with a capacity of about 450 kPa.
 This measurement is based on ASTM D4648.
 The apparatus is attached to the edge of a lab bench with the vane extending beyond the bench surface.
 The core section (max length of 1.2 m) is fixed in the vertical orientation with the shallow end on top with a clamp to the side of the bench.
 The vane is manually inserted several cm into the sediment.
-A computer controls rotation of the vane and logs force and rotation data. (see UT-GOM2-2 Core Receiving Protocols for more information)
+A computer controls rotation of the vane and logs force and rotation data. (see UT-GOM2-2 Core Receiving Protocols for more information).
+Fall-cone measurements will also be made at this same location.